 Breville says that the BJE430SIL utilizes a new technology that significantly reduces heat transfer from blade to juice.

 It uses a micro-mesh filter that shields the juice from the friction created by the blade which lengthens that time you can store it – up to 3 days.

-Powering this extractor is an 850 watt motor with 2 speeds –low and high.
+Powering this extractor is an 850 watt motor with two speeds –low and high.
 Low setting spins the blade up 6,500 rpm while the high setting spins it up to 13,000 rpm.

-It also has a large 3.5 liter pulp catcher and a 70 ounce juice jug with froth separator.
+It also has a sizeable 3.5-liter pulp catcher and a 70-ounce juice jug with froth separator.
 So this machine can make juice for up to 4 or 5 people.

-The “Cold Spin” technology is a nice development but make sure to clean the micro-mesh filter thoroughly after every use to maintain performance.
+The “Cold Spin” technology is an excellent development.
+However, make sure to clean the micro-mesh filter thoroughly after every use to maintain performance.

 Smoothie Maker: Breville BJE820XL Dual Disc

-It has lots of power with 1,200 watts under the hood with 5 speeds to maximize yield from soft to hard fruits and veggies.
+It has lots of power with 1,200 watts under the hood with five speeds to maximize yield from soft to hard fruits and veggies.

 The multispeed feature also minimizes noise if you don’t need to utilize all the power.

 It’s easy to clean because it has a stainless die cast finish that looks sleek.